loganmarchione/loganmarchione.com/content/posts/2023/08/index.md

 {{< figure src="20230818_003.jpg" width="100%" alt="dsa granite" attr="Image from Pimp My Keyboard" attrlink="https://pimpmykeyboard.com/sp-dsa-granite-keyset-sublimated/">}}

 {{< figure src="20230818_004.jpg" width="100%" alt="dsa granite" attr="Image from Pimp My Keyboard" attrlink="https://pimpmykeyboard.com/sp-dsa-granite-keyset-sublimated/">}}

+# Learning curve

+Having the keyboard split and slightly angled wasn't an issue for typing using the alphabet keys (e.g., QWERTY).
+However, anything requiring modifiers was a challenge to get used to.
+For example:

+* I'm still reaching to F13 for backspace, when I should be using my left-spacebar
+* the right-side Shift is smaller than the normal 2.75U
+* the right-side Alt/Super/Ctrl are all 1U
+* the arrow key cluster has no space around it, so I'm hitting other keys

+The big win here is that as I find places I can improve, I can tweak my settings on the fly with VIA.

+I'm not a great typist to begin with, but I think I'm able to keep up pretty well.

+{{< img src="20230829_001.png" alt="monkey type" >}}

 # Conclusion